jcponce/complex/dctools/README.md

     <script src="domainColoring.min.js"></script>
     <script src="sketch.js"></script>

-In the sketch file define within the setup function the class **domanColoring(func, size)** with two parameters:
+In the sketch define within the setup function the class **domanColoring(func, size)** with two parameters:
 - func: a complex function (as a string) e.g. 'z^2',
 - size: a real number > 0 e.g. 6.